joshuay03/dependent-auto-rails/README.md

 - `:restrict_with_exception`

 **NOTE**: If for some reason the `:auto` option is unable to decide between `:destroy` and `:delete` / `:delete_all`, it will default to `:destroy`.

+**INFO**: If you're looking for a solution with a little less magic, check out the `incorrect_dependent_option` detector provided by https://github.com/gregnavis/active_record_doctor.

 ## Installation